 Inflation is insidious.
 It decreases purchasing power over time and erodes real savings and investment returns.
-Many investors fail to realise how much impact inflation can have.
-Since 1925, inflation has averaged over 4% per year in Australia.\ If that average inflation rate continues in the future, a person who currently requires \$50,000 to cover annual living expenses would need over \$112,000 in 20 years and almost \$170,000 in 30 years just to maintain the same purchasing power.
+Many investors fail to realize how much impact inflation can have.
+Since 1925, inflation has averaged almost 3% a year.\ If that average inflation rate continues in the future, a person who currently requires \$50,000 to cover annual living expenses would need approximately \$90,000 in 20 years and about \$120,000 in 30 years just to maintain the same purchasing power.